wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

 ##### 64 Appeal on a question of law

-*   (1) Where any party to any appeal under [section 62][87] or to any application under [section 63][88] is dissatisfied with the decision of the District Court Judge as being erroneous in point of law, he may appeal to the High Court by way of case stated for the opinion of that court on the question of law only.
+*   (1) Where any party to any appeal under [section 62][87] or to any application under [section 63][88] is dissatisfied with the decision of the District Court Judge as being erroneous in point of law, he may appeal to the High Court on the question of law only.

-    (2) The provisions of [Part 4][169] of the Summary Proceedings Act 1957 (including the other provisions of that Act which are applied in that Part), as far as they are applicable and with the necessary modifications, so far as they relate to appeals on points of law only by way of case stated, shall apply with respect to every appeal under subsection (1).
+    (2) [Subpart 8][170] of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this section.

+    Section 64(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 64(2): replaced, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Restoration of articles seized